Baldemyr/13-Ecommerce-Backend/README.md

 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
 ```
+## How to use

+1) Clone or copy repository to your desktop
+2) create a .env file with your credentials for the database
+3) Run "npm i" in terminal
+4) Run "npm run seed" in terminal
+5) Run "npm start"

 ## Acceptance Criteria